camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

   <td><code>&lt;keepalive-time time="10" unit="seconds" /&gt;</code></td>
   <td><code>&lt;keepalive-time&gt;<br/>10<br/>&lt;/keepalive-time&gt;</code></td>
   <td>
-    Specify the time in seconds threads will be kept alive when there are no tasks present before threads are terminated until the core-threads number is reached.
+    Specify the time in seconds that threads will be kept alive for when there are no tasks present, before threads are terminated until the core-threads number is reached.
     <p><strong>Default Value:</strong> 10</p>
   </td>
 </tr>